Information Flow Control in Machine Learning through Modular Model Architecture: Related Work

-Mixture-of-expert (MoE) models for language modeling have been studied extensively, especially in the context of efficient model scaling.
+\textbf{Mixture of Experts.} Mixture-of-expert (MoE) language models have been studied extensively, especially in the context of efficient model scaling.
+These models also tend to employ gating and ensembling, however their methods do not enforce the strict isolation that is needed for Parametric IFC.
 Chen et al.~\cite{chen2022mod} propose to optimize multi-task learning through co-operation and specialization between different modular experts in an MoE setting.
 Tang et al.~\cite{tang2002input} study the significance of clustering as a pre-processing step to aid routing inputs to specific experts.
 Work has also been done in developing MoE schemes with a large number of experts~\cite{shazeer2017outrageously,lepikhin2021gshard}, but using learned routing.
 There have also been efforts in controlled generation~\cite{dathathri2020plug,keskar2019ctrl,liu2021-dexperts}---i.e., controlling various attributes (such as sentiment) of the generated text, as opposed to blind generation that most LLMs support today.
-Gururangan et al.~\cite{gururangan2021demix} proposed a \emph{modular} MoE scheme using routing that does not need training.
-While we leverage ideas from the previous MoE models, we believe that our work represents the first proposal to use MoE for security (information flow control).